tmaximini/tmaximini.github.io/_posts/2015-01-23-getting-started-with-crosswalk-in-ionic.md

 ## Requirements
 To use Crosswalk for your Android build, you must have the the [Android SDK](http://developer.android.com/sdk/index.html) installed and set up your machine.
 You can only target devices with Android version > 4.0.

-There are also [different versions of Crosswalk](https://crosswalk-project.org/documentation/downloads.html), with version 10 being the current stable shipping with Chromium  39.
+There are [different versions of Crosswalk](https://crosswalk-project.org/documentation/downloads.html), with version 10 being the current stable shipping with Chromium  39.
 This is also the version that I will use in this tutorial.

 To be able to use Crosswalk 10, I found I needed to be on cordova v3.6 (`npm install -g cordova@~3.6`), while for Crosswalk 9 I still needed to use cordova 3.5.
 Luckily, there is #crosswalk on Freenode IRC with a bunch of friendly and helpful people if you run into trouble.